dtoebe/qmlrs-compiler/README.md

 ### What I would like to do:

-[] Compile QML files into Rust binaries
+- [  ] Compile QML files into Rust binaries
-[] Compile images with rust binaries
+- [  ] Compile images with rust binaries
-[] See where this takes me...
+- [  ] See where this takes me...

+- [  ] Also see if there is a way I can compile from a buffer instead of writing files, then compiling...

 ### Contributing: